What is Manuka honey?

 Which product is right for me?

-Here at MNZ we have a handy tip for anyone who wants to use Manuka Honey; the higher the MGO value, the more powerful the unique, high-quality and natural bioactivity.
+Here at MNZ we have a handy tip for anyone who wants to use Manuka Honey; the higher the MGO value, the more powerful the high-quality and natural bioactivity.
 All MGO values of Manuka honey are suitable for anyone aged 1 year or older.
-The body does NOT have to get used to higher MGO values, that's a myth.
+The body does NOT have to get used to higher MGO values, that’s a myth.
 All MNZ products fit into your daily health routines; both active and passive.
 It is an optimal support for the body.
 MGO 100+; for daily use during breakfast.
 MGO 250+; for daily use with limited support for the stomach and intestines.
 Ideal for athletes.
 MGO 400+; mild support for stomach and intestines; ideal for the skin and small wounds and perfect support during the winter months.
 MGO 550+; powerful support for stomach and intestines such as with heartburn; ideal for skin conditions and wounds that will not close.
-MGO 1000+; very unique natural bioactivity and support for the body.
-MGO 1200+; special high-quality natural bioactivity and powerful natural support for stomach and intestines; ideal for problem skin.
+MGO 1000+; very high grade natural bioactivity and support for the body.
+MGO 1200+ & MGO 1500+; special high-quality natural bioactivity and powerful natural support for stomach and intestines; ideal for problem skin.
 All of the above MGO values are ideal to eat straight from the spoon on an empty stomach or dissolved in lukewarm water.

 How do I use Manuka Honey?